vojir/tprochazka-restful/README.md

 Simple Nette REST API
 =====================
-This repository is under development.
+This repository is being developed.

 Do not use it on production.
 It is only for study purposes.